getquorum/tech-assessments/README.md

 ## What happens after I send the tests in?

 We'll review your tests and then contact you for an in-person interview.
-We'll ask you questions about how you completed your test, and we may ask you to complete another short test during the interview as well.
+We'll ask you questions about how you completed your test **and we may ask you to complete another short test during the interview**.

 ## Let's get started